numediart/speak_with_style_demo/README.md

 # Speak with style : a demo
-Demo of a synthesized utterance with different styles with controllable intensities Also see this working [here](http://noetits.com/speak-with-style-demo/) in javascript.
+Demo of a synthesized utterance with different styles with controllable intensities.

+Also see this working [here](http://noetits.com/speak-with-style-demo/) in javascript.

 ## What it is